 Midtown South NYC & The Empire State Building

+Next, head south towards the Empire State Building.
 If the weather is nice, I’d suggest walking down towards Penn Station on 34th St. and 7th Ave.
-Alternatively, you can take the subway or uber.
+Alternatively, you can take the subway or Uber.
+It is about a 10-minute walk.

-From here, you will be able to see some pretty epic views of the Empire State Building close to Macy’s (the largest one in the world).
+From here, you will be able to see some pretty epic views of the Empire State Building (near Macy’s; the largest one in the world).
 Fun fact, I used to work in men’s shoes at this store…lol.

-You can totally go to the top of the Empire State Building, however, I am going to recommend some alternative sky observation decks where you will actually get to see the Empire State Building instead!
+You can totally go to the top of the Empire State Building, which is really one of the most nostalgic feelings in NYC.
+However, I am also going to recommend some alternative sky observation decks where you will actually get to see the Empire State Building instead.
+Generally, I recommend at least 2 observation decks.
+If you get one of the city passes (more about that later), you can do more than 2.

 Hudson Yards, The Vessel, and the Edge

-The Hudson Yards is easily one of the best places to visit in New York, especially with 4 days on your itinerary!
-Offering two of the most Instagrammable places in NYC, you will want to make sure to get a ticket for both.
+The Hudson Yards is easily one of the best places to visit in New York.
+Offering two of the most Insta-worthy spots in the city, you will want to make sure to get a ticket for both.

 Starting with the Vessel, a 154 story honeycomb-shaped structure at the heart of the Hudson Yards.
-Climb to the top and get views of the Hudson River or enjoy it from the ground with tons of photo-worthy opportunities.
+While you can no longer climb it, you can go to the inside of it or take fun photos from the outside.

-Next up on your New York itinerary is the Edge, known as one of the best Sky Decks in NYC!
-It opened in 2020 and is known as the highest outdoor sky deck on the West Hemisphere!
+Next up is the Edge, one of the top observation decks in the city!
+Oh, and it is known as the highest outdoor sky deck in the West Hemisphere!

-The Hudson Yards are conveniently attached to the High Line, an abandoned railroad track turned into a New York City greenway!
+The Hudson Yards are conveniently attached to the High Line, an abandoned railroad track turned into a greenway!
 From the Vessel, you can walk 1.45 miles down the Highline to Gansevoort St.

-The Highline has plants growing on either side, murals, and tons of photo-worthy spots.
-If you don’t want to walk the full High Line, consider stopping at Chelsea Market, a food and shopping hall!
+The High Line has plants growing on either side, murals, and tons of photo-worthy spots.
+If you don’t want to walk the full High Line, I suggest stopping at Chelsea Market, a food and shopping hall!
+I love this place.

 I still consider the High Line an underrated gem, although it has received a lot of popularity since being connected with the Hudson Yards.
-I always recommend it to my friends, and, at the very least, Chelsea Market is worth a stop with 4 days in New York City.
+I always recommend it to my friends, and, at the very least, Chelsea Market is worth a stop.

 The Flatiron Building